ASR-project/Multilingual-PR/README.md

   <em> Diagram of the models used for the experiments.
 N=22 and h=1024 for HuBERT Large and WavLM Large, and N=11 and h=768 for Wav2vec2 Base and WavLM Base.
 Made by us. </em>
 </p>

-## :books: Language that we can done with phonemes dictionaries available
+## :books: Languages for which phoneme dictionaries are available
 Dutch (du), Spanish (es), French (fr), Italian (it), Kyrgyz (ky), Russian (ru), Sweedish (sv), Turkish (tr), Tatar (tt) and Mandarin (zh).
 From https://github.com/facebookresearch/CPC_audio.

 ## :sound: Dataset

 The project is based on [Mozilla CommonVoice dataset](https://commonvoice.mozilla.org/fr) available on [HuggingFace](https://huggingface.co/datasets/common_voice).
-When the script is launched, the program will automatically download the correct dataset and try to transform ground truth sentences to phonemes using [phonemizer](https://github.com/bootphon/phonemizer).
+When the script is launched, the program will automatically download the correct dataset and transform ground truth sentences to phonemes using [phonemizer](https://github.com/bootphon/phonemizer).
 You are free to chose any dataset available on HuggingFace with phonemes dictionaries previously cited to run your models.
 For our experiments we use:
 ```
 it, nl, tr, ru, sv
 ```